Disordered impenetrable two-component fermions in one dimension: Clean 1D Hubbard model and its strong coupling limit

 In the limit of infinite $U$ the Bethe ansatz solution of the Hubbard model~(\ref{Hubbard_H_gen}) is drastically simplified, since all spin configurations become degenerate~\cite{Hubbard_book}.
 Because of this degeneracy, in the $t-0$ model the spin part of an eigenstate can be an {\it arbitrary} linear combination of those for the Hubbard model in the limit~$U\to +\infty$.
-In the case of periodic boundary conditions the only requirement is that the spin part of an eigenstate is also an eigenvector of the cyclic shift operator~\cite{Mielke1991}.
+In the case of periodic boundary conditions the only requirement is that the spin part of an eigenstate is also an eigenvector of the cyclic shift operator.
 As was shown in Refs.~\cite{Mielke1991, Izergin1997, Abarenkova1997, Izergin1998a, Izergin1998b}, it is convenient to take the eigenstates of the isotropic XY spin chain (also called the XX or XX$0$ model) for the spin part of the eigenstates of the $t\!-\!0$ model.
-Note that the XX spin chain is a {\it non-interacting} model and its eigenstates are the Slater determinants of {\it free} spin excitations.
-On the contrary, the XXX model (governing the dynamics of the spin sector in the finite-$U$ Hubbard model) describes {\it interacting} spin excitations, and its eigenstates are more complicated.
+The reason is that the XX model is non-interacting, so that its eigenstates are simple to deal with.
+This is in stark contrast with the case of an arbitrarily large but finite $U$.
+There, the spin sector of the Hubbard Hamiltonian can be effectively described by the XXX model, whose eigenstates are much more complicated since they correspond to {\it interacting} spin excitations~\cite{Hubbard_book, Ogata1990}.